Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: The Model

-Our method for finding the structure of the neutrino mass matrix, is to use perturbation theory.
-So that $M_\nu=M_\nu^{0}+M_\nu^{P}$ , where $M_\nu^{P}<<M_\nu^{0}$.
-Both $M_\nu^{0}$ and $M_\nu^{P}$ will be symmetric and could be, in general, be complex.
-However, $M_\nu^{0}$ as obtained in Eq.\,(\ref{eunp}) from BD neutrino mass matrix and the tribimaximal mixing feature is real and symmetric, therefore it is Hermitian.
-We will consider the cases of real and complex $M_\nu^{P}$ in different stages.
-Therefore the result of our work, the solar mass splitting, $\theta_{13} \neq 0$ and, CP violation will be obtained.
+As mentioned before, our method for establishing the structure of the neutrino mass matrix, at point D, is to apply perturbation theory.
+Thus, we have ${M_\nu}|_{\text{point D}}=M_\nu^{0}+M_\nu^{P}$ , where $M_\nu^{P}$ is a perturbation matrix and $M_\nu^{P}<<M_\nu^{0}$.
+Both $M_\nu^{0}$ and $M_\nu^{P}$ will be symmetric and could, in general, be complex.
+However, in our case $M_\nu^{0}$ in Eq.\,(\ref{eunp}) is a Hermitian matrix (real and symmetric).
+The following will consider the case of complex $M_\nu^{P}$.
+Therefore, in this situation, we have $\theta_{13} \neq 0$ and $\delta\neq0$ which means CP is violated and the solar neutrino masses are split.